Academic Year Fellowships

 Summer FLAS Fellowships

 Summer fellowships cover tuition and fees at the host institution (up to $5000) and provide a stipend of $2,500.
 Travel awards may also be available.
 The statement of purpose accompanying the application for a summer fellowship should indicate why summer study is desired and how it will contribute to the candidate’s program of study.
-Applicants must also provide specific information on the program they wish to attend, i.e. fees, contact hours, instructor qualifications, etc.
+Applicants must also provide specific information on the program they wish to attend, i.e. fees, contact hours, instructor qualifications, etc. Applicants must be a citizen or permanent resident of the United States.

 For further information or consultation, please contact: